Platform

 HOW DO I KNOW IF MY ADVERTISING IS WORKING?

-Although these 8 metrics are ingredients in measuring online display advertising, there are many other tools that can give you a better idea of how your advertisement is working.
+Although these eight metrics are ingredients in measuring online display advertising, many other tools can give you a better idea of how your advertisement is working.
 Looking at a slew of programmatic advertising metrics may be overwhelming.
 But here at Agility, we are ready to help simplify measuring analytics so that you can understand them, whether you are the owner of a startup, a mom trying to become a famous blogger, or a student studying marketing.
-We’ll take you through the full-funnel attribution, starting with the basics and drilling down to the nitty-gritty details that give you a better understanding of who is seeing your advertisements and what they are doing after.
+We’ll take you through the full-funnel attribution, starting with the basics and drilling down to the nitty-gritty details that give you a better understanding of who sees your advertisements and what they are doing after.
 We know how to measure online display advertising in a way that gives you results and helps you create a pattern for successful campaigns.

-Agility spares you the headache of figuring out the right digital advertising metrics to track and what they mean.
+Agility spares you the headache of determining the right digital advertising metrics to track and what they mean.
 Let us give you the tools you need to be successful and understand digital marketing without putting all the weight on your shoulders.
 Contact Agility today and begin using our platform to track your Key Performance Indicators (KPIs) for display ads.

 WHAT IS ONLINE DISPLAY ADVERTISING?